On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Case Study

+Using these parameter settings, the bi-objective optimization problem ($\mathbf{P}$) was solved using NSGA-II \cite{deb2002fast}, implemented in Python with the \texttt{pymoo} package \cite{blank2020pymoo}.
+The algorithm was run with a population size of 400 for 200 generations, while all other algorithm parameters were kept at their default values.
+To assess the reliability of the results, we performed three independent runs with different random seeds.
+Because the ranges of the obtained solutions were sufficiently similar across the three runs in both the decision and objective spaces, we retained the solution set generated using the first random seed.
 The obtained optimal solutions are scattered in the objective space in Fig. \ref{fig: baseline solutions}.
 The $x$-axis and $y$-axis in Fig. \ref{fig: baseline solutions} represent the first objective (i.e., the constellation operator's annual maintenance cost, $\AMC$) and the second objective (i.e., the OOS provider's annual profit $\AP$), respectively.
 Since the first objective is minimized and the second is maximized, the utopia point is located at the upper-left corner of the figure, marked by a red star.

-The values and ranges of the decision variables, along with the resulting parameters of the optimal solutions, are summarized in Table \ref{tab: baseline solutions}.
-Interestingly, all solutions share identical or very similar values for the individual components of $\dec{\con}$, decision variables for the constellation operator.
-Notably, the optimal value of $\nbr{\oos}$ is 4, its upper bound, suggesting that once OOS is adopted, performing as many OOS operations as possible is preferable to alternative maintenance policies in this bi-objective optimization framework with the given parameters.
-Consequently, $\mtm{d}$ approaches the value of $\mtm{\mathrm{life}}$, 30 years.

-In contrast, the OOS provider's decision variables vary significantly, especially $p_{\oos}$, determining the position of each solution in the objective space.
-Specifically, the decisions are significantly influenced by the OOS price: as the price increases, the constellation operator's expenditure rises, while the OOS provider's profitability improves.
-On the other hand, the MTTR value is at its worst-case (upper-bound) value of 12, minimizing the OOS provider's cost associated with service operations.

-Compared with the optimal without-OOS strategy presented in Table \ref{tab: baseline solutions without OOS}, the launch cost is reduced from \$536M to \$402.4M (approximately 25\% reduction), and the manufacturing cost decreases from \$160M to \$120.1M (also about 25\% reduction).
-These reductions result from leveraging OOS, represented by $\gamma_0 = 75\%$, indicating that only 75\% of failures are handled by newly launched satellites.
-These values remain consistent across all Pareto-optimal solutions since the constellation operator's maintenance strategy remains unchanged, and the responsiveness of the OOS service varies only within a narrow range.
-Thus, the annual OOS cost, ranging from \$48.1M to \$182.4M, determines the cost-effectiveness of the OOS-integrated strategy.
-The Pareto-optimal solutions form a line with a slope of 1, as both objectives are linear with respect to $p_{\oos}$ and share the same proportional coefficient, $\ofq{\oos}\nbr{\oos}$---the total annual number of OOS service calls.

-Overall, once the OOS technologies, service types, and target spacecraft subsystems are defined, the balance between the constellation operator's expenditure and the OOS provider's profitability across the non-dominated solutions depends primarily on the service charge.
-In contrast, the constellation operator's optimal maintenance strategy remains unchanged under varying prices.